nextflow-io/website/content/blog/2014/reproduciblity-in-science-docker-and-nextflow-a-perfect-match.md

 output declarations.

-By integrating Docker with Nextflow, a pipeline processes can be executed independently in its own isolated process container, this guarantee that each of them run in a predictable manner without worry about the configuration of the target execution platform.
+By integrating Docker with Nextflow, a pipeline processes can be executed independently in its own isolated container, this guarantee that each of them run in a predictable manner without worry about the configuration of the target execution platform.
 Moreover the minimal overhead added by Docker allow us to spawn multiple containers execution in parallel with a negligible performance loss if compared to a platform *native* execution.

 ### An example